elklepo/pwn/CTFZone_Quals_2019/Windows_Secrets/WRITEUP.md

 #### static analysis

-`fencp.exe` contains plenty of imports but a lot of crap strings suggest some kind of packing. `.text` section was almost entirely not parsed by IDA, except of one method that was most probably responsible for early stages of unpacking.
+`fencp.exe` contains plenty of imports but a lot of crap strings suggest some kind of packing.
+RW sections were almost entirely not parsed by IDA, except of one method that was most probably responsible for early stages of unpacking.

 *PEid* showed that `fencp.exe` is packed with `"PEncrypt 3.1 Final -> junkcode"`.
 After some googling I was not able to find given packer so I decided unpack it myself.
 I set breakpoint at: